 Visual Expression: Flights of Fantasy, A Drawing Workshop

-Join Artist Karen Heagle through a series of playful drawing exercises inspired by surrealistic free association, automatic drawing, diving deep into to the corners of our unconscious while also accessing the realm of the imagination.
-Artists and non-artists are welcome!
+Artist Karen Heagle led this series of playful drawing exercises inspired by surrealistic free association, automatic drawing, diving deep into to the corners of our unconscious while also accessing the realm of the imagination.

-Have pencil paper, tempera paint or colored inks, crayons or pastels, a few brushes, a couple of containers with water, your favourite magic markers.
-A pad of drawing paper.
+At this Play Date, you were invited to use your choice of pencil and paper, tempera paint or colored inks, crayons or pastels, a few brushes, a couple of containers with water, or simply your favorite magic markers with a pad of drawing paper.
+Artists and non-artists were welcome!

-Heagle will introduce her own art practice, and share some of the art historical trappings surrounding these drawing practices that she will explore with you.
+Heagle also introduced her own art practice and shared some of the art historical trappings surrounding these drawing practices.

 Karen Heagle is a visual artist based in New York City who works primarily in painting and drawing.
 Her work reflects autobiographical symbolism, thematically focused on memento mori, feminism, sexuality, and queer identity.
 She has exhibited widely in New York City, including most recently at Sargent’s Daughters, while also participating in many group exhibitions.
 She is the vice president of the Board of Directors of the Fire Island Artist Residency, holds an MFA from Pratt Institute, and lives and works in Brooklyn, NY.
 Learn more: www.karenheagle.com